The monarchs of Hawaii, from the formation of the kingdom in 1810 until the overthrow of the monarchy in 1893:

 Kamehameha: The Warrior King of Hawai'i by Susan Morrison, illustrated by Karen Kiefer.
 Fictionalized account of the life of Kamehameha the Great, for children ages 9 to 12.

 Lydia and the Island Kingdom by Joan Holub, illustrated by Nonna Aleshina.
-Fictional account based on the real life of Princess Liliuokalani of Hawaii, for children ages 4 to 8.
+Fictional account of Princess Liliuokalani of Hawaii, for children ages 4 to 8.

 Princess Ka'Iulani: Hope of a Nation, Heart of a People by Sharon Linnea.
 A biography for young adult readers.